mixpanel/docs/pages/docs/features/advanced.md

     - **In Number: how do I get a bucket of just 0?**

-        If you’re purely looking for just how many people have value "0", we would encourage you to typecast this to a string property and get that.
+        If you're purely looking for just how many people have value "0", we would encourage you to typecast this to a string property and get that.

-        If you’re looking to get the count of 0, in reference to the other numeric buckets, go ahead and create a **Varied Bucketing** custom buckets modal
+        If you're looking to get the count of 0, in reference to the other numeric buckets, go ahead and create a **Varied Bucketing** custom buckets modal

         - If the numeric values are integers:
             - Choose Varied bucket values 0, 1, 2…